kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/machine-pools.md

 # Experimental Feature: MachinePool (alpha)

-`MachinePool` feature provides a way to manage a set of machines by defining a common configuration, number of desired machine replicas etc. similar to `MachineDeployment`, except `MachineSet` controllers are responsible for the lifecycle management of the machines for `MachineDeployment`, whereas in `MachinePools`, each infrastructure provider has a specific solution for orchestrating these `Machines`.
+The `MachinePool` feature provides a way to manage a set of machines by defining a common configuration, number of desired machine replicas etc. similar to `MachineDeployment`, except `MachineSet` controllers are responsible for the lifecycle management of the machines for `MachineDeployment`, whereas in `MachinePools`, each infrastructure provider has a specific solution for orchestrating these `Machines`.